 Don’t believe me?
 Try Googling “your name” right now.

-That’s powerful stuff . . . and just the thing recruiters and hiring professionals are looking for, when they Google you to assess you as a candidate.
+That’s powerful stuff . . . and just the thing recruiters and hiring professionals are looking for, when they Google your name to assess you as a candidate.

 If you have NO LinkedIn profile or one with very little content, you won’t have that valuable search result associated with “your name”, like so many of your job seeking competitors do.